ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 The last feature worth mentioning is the typed rule!
 You can even type the `kind` in rule JSON!

+You can look up the available kinds in the static type via the completion popup in your editor. (btw I use nvim)
 ```typescript
 sgNode.find({
   rule: {